MatthiasBraun-CloudArchitect/run-python-script-with-csharp/README.md

-# Run a simple Python script with CSharp.
+# Run a simple Python script with CSharp

 Simple .NET core 3.1 console application (c#) witch starts a python script with an input parameter.